joecabezas/cv/markdown/en/cv.md

 		Amazon, Seattle, USA
 		Projects:

 			* [2015] Part of a team responsible for creating a new feature from scratch, we used technologies like AWS, DynamoDB, Redshift, Ruby on Rails and front-end technologies like Jquery and Haml.
 We developed highly scalable services and fully testable code, using technologies like RSpec.

-			* [2016] Part of a team responsible for creating a new feature for the Amazon Mobile App, I created services using technologies like AWS, DynamoDB and frameworks like Spring, I developed highly scalable services and fully testable code, using technologies like JUnit, Mockito, EasyMock, Hamcrest.
+			* [2016] Part of a team responsible for creating a new feature for the Amazon Mobile App, I created highly scalable services using technologies like AWS, DynamoDB and frameworks like Spring with fully testable code, using technologies like JUnit, Mockito, EasyMock, and Hamcrest.

 			* [2018] Launched Amazon Spark [www.amazon.com/spark]